-I was a bit confused by the fact that I had access to four different lounges.
-I wasn’t sure which one to choose.
+I am a bit confused by the concept of differnet lounges with different names by Cathay Pacific.
+Do they differentiate or are they the same?
+That’s what I asked myself.
+Therefore, I wasn’t sure which one to choose.
 A quick research with Lounge Buddy also didn’t help since they recommended all four lounges.

 Some of the seats were pretty worn out already and need replacement in my opinion.
 The Coffee Loft was a bit disappointing.
-More marketing than anything else, because I expected a Starbucks-like café.
+More marketing than anything else.
+Due to Cathay’s advertisement for The Coffee Loft, I expected a Starbucks-like café.
 But in the end, it was just a seating area with a waiter using a coffee machine and an espresso machine.
 No fancy coffee variations and my Americano was not even done with the espresso machine.

 One thing I also didn’t consider was the way from the lounge to the gate.
 It took me 10 minutes with very, very fast walking.
-With normal walking it would have probably taken 15-20 minutes and if you were not able to walk fast, it would have probably taken 30 minutes to get to the gate.
+With normal walking it would have probably taken 15-20 minutes.
 When I entered the lounge, there was no gate assigned yet for my flight.
 A little bit inconvenient, I would say.

 Once I finally arrived at the gate, the boarding was uncomplicated and quick.
-Business class passengers and status holders (including Oneworld gold) were able to board first with economy class following after that.
+Business class passengers and status holders (including Oneworld Sapphire) were able to board first with economy class following after that.